rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 catastrophe (of course, techniques for less capable AIs could generalize).
-One potential objection to this approach is that in slower takeoff scenarios, the crux of alignment could come down to determining how to get AIs which aren't existentially dangerous to meaningfully speedup alignment research.
+One potential objection to this approach is that in slower takeoff scenarios, the crux of alignment could come down to determining how to get AIs which aren't existentially dangerous to meaningfully speed up alignment research.
 This would require 'weakly' aligning these 'less' dangerous AIs[^stilldangerous].
 Ideally, this would be done without this work on weak alignment contributing to the very likely ongoing research on how to get AIs to do capabilities research.
 Perhaps